 Then Further down

-But the truth can be painful, especially when reality doesn’t jibe with the left-wing narrative. moaned that.
+But the truth can be painful, especially when reality doesn’t jibe with the left-wing narrative.
+USA Today moaned that.
 Bodycams haven’t lived up to promises of exposing police misconduct, largely because cops decide what will and will not be shown to the public.
 They whined that police videos of heroic cops get released ASAP but videos involving police shootings can take years before anyone sees them.

 Odd considering we all saw the body cam videos involving the shootings of Daunte Wright and Adam Toledo, both within days of the incidents.